InserirAquiNome/crypto/cold_storage_wallet_free_and_more.md

 Calling ioctl() to re-read partition table.
 Syncing disks.
 ```

-And now I check if I really created
+And now I check if I really created it.
 ```
 # fdisk -l